Mayank77maruti/cosmocloud-deploy/README.md

 ## Overview

-TestApp is designed to simulate a microservices architecture with the following components:
+TestApp is designed to simulate a microservices architecture with the following components:-

 - **Frontend**: A user interface interacting with the backend.
 - **Backend**: A service that processes requests and communicates with Redis for caching.